caiomiyaji/todo-list/README.md

 ![preview](./preview.png)

 > For my first React project, I decided to build a todo-list app to practice.
 In this app, you may be able to add new tasks, edit them and delete them!
-I was built with HTML CSS and REACT !
+It was built with HTML CSS and REACT !

 🔗 [click here to access]()